kenjennings/WIP-HBFITB/README.md

 # WIP-HBFITB
-Work In Progress - Happy Birthday (fill in the blank)
+Work In Progress - Atari Retro Happy Birthday (fill in the blank)

 This is an upgrade from last year's Atari retro birthday card.
 It does the following: